When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Of course, to use the Italian term, there’s nothing to stop someone from splitting up a suit in a style move known as “mix-and-match” or spezzato.

-For example, you can wear the gray trousers from one suit with the navy jacket from another, injecting variety into your wardrobe.
+For example, you can wear the grey trousers from one suit with the navy jacket from another, injecting variety into your wardrobe.

 Yes, it blurs the lines of definition between suit jackets and sport coats by breaking up the original unity of a suit (spezzato means “broken”).